lmadhuranga/iq/node_js/nodejs_100_questions.md

 Overall, Node.js is a versatile runtime that can be used in a wide range of applications and scenarios where a scalable and efficient server-side environment is required.

+### How is Node.js most frequently used?

+Node.js is widely used in the following applications:

+1. Real-time chats
+2. Internet of Things
+3. Complex SPAs (Single-Page Applications)
+4. Real-time collaboration tools
+5. Streaming applications
+6. Microservices architecture

 ### 2. Why use Node.js?
 Node.js makes building scalable network programs easy.
 Some of its advantages include: